edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

    how many queued messages it is willing to receive in this sync.
 4. The receiving endpoint responds with its own `Throttle Specification`.
-5. Each endpoint sends a sequence of `Proof of Message Sequence` messages that communicate the next messages in the queue while respecting the throttle specifications.
+5. Each endpoint sends a sequence of `Proof of Message Sequence` messages that communicate the next sequence of messages in the queue while respecting the throttle specifications.
 6. TODO: Add Error Handling Into This Workflow
 7. Each endpoint sends a `Finished With This Sync` message to indicate they are ready to proceed to the next connector sync.

 #### Abstract Channel Messages

 The required content of channel messages passed between endpoints is specified here.
 Each endpoint type will have its own data format and may provide additional data in the messages that is irrelevant.
 The additional data may include metadata related to how this content is stored in the state of each endpoint.
+The hashing algorithm used and the state proof paradigm are determined by the type of endpoint sending the content.

 ##### Abstract Proof of Remote CLPR Endpoint Configuration